Ulf Merbold: Ground-based astronaut work

 In 1984, Ulf Merbold became the backup payload specialist for the Spacelab D-1 mission, which West Germany funded.
-The mission, which was numbered STS-61-A, was carried out on the Space Shuttle Challenger from October 30 to November 6, 1985.
+The mission, which was numbered STS-61-A, was carried out on the Space Shuttle Challenger from 30 October to 6 November 1985.
 In ESA parlance, Merbold and the three other payload specialists—Germans Reinhard Furrer and Ernst Messerschmid and the Dutch Wubbo Ockels—were called "science astronauts" to distinguish them from "passengers" like Saudi prince Sultan bin Salman Al Saud and Utah senator Jake Garn, both of whom had also flown as payload specialists on the Space Shuttle.
 During the Spacelab mission, Merbold acted as crew interface coordinator, working from the German Space Operations Center in Oberpfaffenhofen to support the astronauts on board while working with the scientists on the ground.

 From 1986, Merbold worked for ESA at the European Space Research and Technology Centre in Noordwijk, Netherlands, contributing to plans for what would become the Columbus module of the International Space Station (ISS).
 In 1987, he became head of the German Aerospace Center's astronaut office, and in April–May 1993 he served as science coordinator for the second German Spacelab mission D-2 on STS-55.

 STS-42 Space Shuttle mission

 In June 1989, Ulf Merbold was chosen to train as payload specialist for the International Microgravity Laboratory (IML-1) Spacelab mission.
 STS-42 was intended to launch in December 1990 on Columbia but was delayed several times.
-After first being reassigned to launch with Atlantis in December 1991, it finally launched on the Space Shuttle Discovery on January 22, 1992, with a final one-hour delay to 9:52 a.m.
+After first being reassigned to launch with Atlantis in December 1991, it finally launched on the Space Shuttle Discovery on 22 January 1992, with a final one-hour delay to 9:52 a.m.
 EST caused by bad weather and issues with a hydrogen pump.
 The change from Columbia to Discovery meant the mission had to be shortened, as Columbia had been capable of carrying extra hydrogen and oxygen tanks that could power the fuel cells.
 Merbold was the first astronaut to represent reunified Germany.
 The other payload specialist on board was astronaut Roberta Bondar, the first Canadian woman in space.
-Originally, Sonny Carter was assigned as one of three mission specialists, he died in a plane crash on April 5, 1991, and was replaced by David C. Hilmers.
+Originally, Sonny Carter was assigned as one of three mission specialists; he died in a plane crash on 5 April 1991, and was replaced by David C. Hilmers.